 In August 2012 Kate presented a pilot season of her now critically acclaimed one-woman show Annie’s Room at the Edinburgh Fringe Festival, which she further developed with the help and mentorship of Australian playwright Tahli Corin in 2013.
 Kate returned home to South Australia in 2014, where she performed Annie’s Room to sold out crowds at the Adelaide Cabaret Festival, receiving rave reviews.

 Kate released her fourth album, Daffodils or Weeds, at the Garden of Unearthly Delights at the Adelaide Fringe Festival in February 2016, for which she was nominated for two South Australian Music Awards in 2016 in both the most popular jazz and most popular country categories.
-Kate continues to perform her original folk music throughout Adelaide and in regional South Australia as a solo artists and with her band The Daffodils.
+Kate continues to perform her original folk music throughout Adelaide and in regional South Australia as a solo artist and with her band The Daffodils.